1 customisable OKR examples for Cloud Services Architecture

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Cloud Services Architecture OKRs with AI
+How to write your own Cloud Services Architecture OKRs

 You will find in the next section many different Cloud Services Architecture Objectives and Key Results.
 We've included strategic initiatives in our templates to give you a better idea of the different between the key results (how we measure progress), and the initiatives (what we do to achieve the results).